There are several factors that can have an impact on the location of where a student with a disability will write an examination including

 - and a number of other considerations related to diagnosis, symptoms and treatment.

-Therefore, 'location' is one of the exam accommodations ASD will discuss with students within the assessment.
+Therefore, 'location' is one of the exam accommodations Accessibility Services will discuss with students within the assessment.
 Students will be asked to assist by seeking information in their regions.
-Upon completion of the assessment, ASD will recommend one of the following options for the student to write:
+Upon completion of the assessment, Accessibility Services will recommend one of the following options for the student to write:

 - at a designated Athabasca University invigilation site;

 - at a designated AU post-secondary invigilation site, but in the Office of Services to Students with Disabilities;

 - at an alternative site that has been identified and subsequently approved by the AU Office of the Registrar;

 - at home with a volunteer or paid invigilator who has been identified and subsequently approved by the AU Office of the Registrar.

 Please note: students are responsible for all fees or payments associated with examinations.